apache/shenyu-website/content/en/projects/shenyu/selector-and-rule/index.md

 ---
-title: Selector Detailed Explanation
+title: Selector And Rule Config
-keywords: Apache ShenYu
+keywords: ShenYu
 description: detailed explanation of selector and rule
 ---